Ebere330/Ebere330/README.md

 - 👋 Hi, I’m @Ebere330
 - 👀 I’m interested in coding and designing
-- 🌱 I’m currently learning fullstack.
+- 🌱 I’m currently learning product design.
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me